thatlonelybugbear/automated-conditions-5e/wiki/Flags-functionality.md

 | `noProne` (and similar status keys) | Suppresses a specific status for roll automation while the effect is active.
 Current stable usage is boolean-style only, for example `true`.
 Conditional expressions and `optin` handling are reserved for later work. |

 If multiple same-action-type entries are present on the same effect, AC5e disambiguates labels automatically (for example by appending `#2`).

+`optinSelected['identifier']` is available in the evaluation sandbox.
+It is `true` when the matching `optinId` was selected and stays available to downstream roll phases, such as an attack opt-in enabling a damage opt-in or automatic damage bonus.

 > When `enforceMode` forces the final d20 mode, AC5E and MidiQOL attribution surfaces show the forced result and suppress overridden d20-state reasons for clarity.